p2js/rsformat/README.md

 #### Specific Number Formatting

-Specifically for `number` and `bigint` values, a 0 can be placed before the width to pad the number with 0s instead.
+Specifically for `number` and `bigint` values, a `0` can be placed before the width to pad the number with zeroes instead.
 This will account for signs and possible formatting differences.

 ```js
 rs`${15}:#07x` // '0x0000F'
 ```

-Decimal precision can be specified for numbers by adding a . and specifying an integer for precision.
+Decimal precision can be specified for numbers by adding a `.` and specifying an integer for precision.

 ```js
 rs`${1.23456789}:.3` // '1.234'